cern-cta/CTA/taped/cta-taped.1cta.md

 :   Path to the CTA Catalogue configuration file.
 See **FILES**, below.

+taped MountDecisionDbConfigFile */etc/cta/cta-mount-decision.conf*

+:   Path to the CTA Mount Decision DB configuration file.
+See **FILES**, below.

+taped MountDecisionDbNumberOfConnections *1*

+:   Number of database connections in the Mount Decision DB pool.

 ObjectStore BackendPath (no default)

 :   URL of the objectstore (CTA Scheduler Database).
 Usually this will